Colorectal Cancer: Prevention and Treatment

 Screening tests can detect colorectal and many other cancers in their formative stage—well before they can wreak havoc on your life.

-I highly recommend the Cancer Profile developed by Dr. E.K.
+We highly recommend the Cancer Profile developed by Dr. E.K.
 Schandl.
 It can detect the earliest symptoms of many cancers.
 I require it of all my patients and urge you to find a doctor who can administer it.

 The U.S. Preventive Services Task Force recommends either annual fecal occult blood testing, sigmoidoscopy every five years, or colonoscopy every 10 years, starting at age 50 (40 if you have an immediate family member who has been diagnosed).